-On this day, St George show true grit to win the first of their record 11 premierships in a row, Danny Buderus farewells Hunter Stadium in style and Jarryd Hayne caps a memorable year with the Dally M.
+On this day, St George show true grit to win the first of their record 11 premierships in a row, Danny Buderus farewells Hunter Stadium in style and the first ever NRLW match is played.

 A man down after centre Merv Lees breaks a collarbone, St George display strength and character to down Balmain 18-12 in the grand final, before a record premiership crowd of 61,987.
 They don’t know it at the time, but it is the beginning of a dream run for the Red V.